The-Pattern-Hunter/principles-of-genetics-interactive/guides/MASTER_INDEX.md

 **Suggested Citation**:
 > Genetic Mapping Educational Package: From Poisson Distribution to Interference.
 > Developed for Pattern Hunters Educational Series.
-> Dr. Alok Chaudhari, Department of Zoology, Kuchinda College,
+> Ms Susama Kar and Dr. Alok Chaudhari, Department of Zoology, Kuchinda College,
 > Sambalpur University.
 December 2025.

 **For Academic Use**: Free to use with attribution